How to Calculate Taxable Income from Your Salary

 Step 1: Calculate Gross Income

 The first step is to add up all of your income you’ve earned for the past tax year to get a gross income total.
+The IRS requires you to report all income you earn.
+However, some incomes you report are actually not eligible to be taxed like garage sale money, for example, since you get less than what you paid for the items.

 - Any compensation for your services, including fees, fringe benefits, commissions, etc.